Skip to main content

 Reducing Administrative Burden for MA Plans

-• Revising the Ensuring Equitable Access to Medicare Advantage (MA) Services Requirement: CMS proposes to revert §422.112(a)(8) to its original heading and text, “Cultural considerations,” which requires MA plans to provide services in a culturally competent manner to all enrollees.
-The agency contends the 2023 revisions added unnecessary complexity without changing the underlying requirements.
+• Revising the Ensuring Equitable Access to Medicare Advantage (MA) Services Requirement: CMS finalizes its proposal to revert §422.112(a)(8) to its original heading and text, “Cultural considerations,” which requires MA plans to provide services in a culturally competent manner to all enrollees.

-• Rescinding the Annual Health Equity Analysis of Utilization Management Policies and Procedures: CMS proposes to rescind the requirements that MA utilization management committees include a member with expertise in health equity, conduct an annual health equity analysis of prior authorization, and publicly post that analysis.
+• Rescinding the Annual Health Equity Analysis of Utilization Management Policies and Procedures: CMS finalizes its proposal to rescind the requirements that MA utilization management committees include a member with expertise in health equity, conduct an annual health equity analysis of prior authorization, and publicly post that analysis.
 The agency contends these provisions create unnecessary regulatory burden, do not significantly improve health equity, and are inconsistent with recent executive orders.

 Codifying Inflation Reduction Act Provisions